 We use these empirical results to guide the development of our structural model which focuses on men for simplicity.
 Since we do not find statistically significant effects of earnings on frailty, we do not allow for such feedback effects in the model.
-However, we do allow lifecycle frailty dynamics to differ by education which is important because, as we document in Hosseini et al. (2022), these differences are substantial.
+However, we do allow life-cycle frailty dynamics to differ by education which is important because, as we document in Hosseini et al. (2022), these differences are substantial.
 In addition to frailty risk, individuals in the model face both productivity and employment risk.
 They jointly make consumption, savings, and labor supply decisions in each period over their life cycle.
 Given that we do not find effects of declines in health on hours, we assume that individuals in the model only adjust labor supply on the extensive margin.
 Working-age individuals can choose to work or exit the labor force.
-If not working, they can choose to work or retire.
+If not working, they can choose whether or not to apply for disability insurance.
+Retirement-age individuals can choose to work or retire.
 Markets are incomplete, but there exists a government that collects taxes to finance the DI program, as well as, a social security program and a means-tested transfer program.